RandomSearch18/a-level-project/docs/readme.md

 ##### Online Safety Act 2023

 The Online Safety Act does not apply to my app, as it does not provide a user-to-user service, nor does it provide a search service.
 Therefore, I will not need to do any work to comply with it.

+##### Liability

+It would be sensible to add a terms of service to the app, or simply a disclaimer, to mention that the generated route may contain faults or inaccuracies.
+While the routing algorithm is designed to provide a safe and legal route, the algorithm is not perfect, and the data is not perfect, so it's possible for a potentially harmful route go be generated - users should use common sense, respect signage on the ground, and not blindly follow routes provided by the app.
+Adding a disclaimer would help users by reminding them to check that the route is appropriate, and protect me from liability if something bad were to happen as a result of using the app.

 ## Appendix